Anxiety Counselling & Panic Attacks

 Cognitive Behavioural Therapy to Treat Anxiety

-One example of treatment therapy is Cognitive Behavioural Therapy (CBT).
+One example of an anxiety counselling method or treatment therapy is Cognitive Behavioural Therapy (CBT).
 This examines the patterns of thinking, and how that affects the way you are feeling.
 Once the pattern is understood, your Clinical Psychologist will assist and guide you to make changes to replace your patterns with new ones – thus reducing your anxiety and improving your coping skills in the future.
 The main aims are to encourage you to differentiate between productive and unproductive worries, teaching you how to let go of worries and how to solve problems.
 Another benefit is that you can learn relaxation and breathing techniques, including muscle relaxation, as this helps to control anxiety and the physical symptoms of tension.

 Behavioural Therapy to Treat Anxiety